 - Itinerant work is performed.

-If you share or rent your automobile through a car-sharing service, you can deduct full program membership costs as well as expenditures such as registration, insurance, servicing, cleaning, depreciation, and gasoline.
+If you rent out your car through a car-sharing service or share it with other people, you can deduct the whole cost of your participation in the programme as well as any expenses related to the vehicle, including registration, insurance, maintenance, cleaning, depreciation, and gasoline.

 Another common mistake is claiming tax deductions from the ATO without giving documentation, such as transporting equipment that is not required by your company.